-Calle has been taking on some of the most difficult courses on American Ninja Warrior, reaching the finals on several occasions.
+Calle has been taking on some of the most difficult courses on American Ninja Warrior, reaching the national finals on several occasions.

-Ninja Warrior originated in Japan and consists of obstacle courses of increasing difficulty with competitors being eliminated after failing to complete obstacles or running out of time.
+Ninja Warrior originated in Japan and consists of obstacle courses of increasing difficulty, with competitors being eliminated after failing to complete obstacles or running out of time.
 Agility, dexterity and grip strength are key, with contestants needing to be able to approach obstacles with speed and confidence.

 The ultimate test ends with Mount Midoriyama, a 75 foot (23 metre) rope climb in under 30 seconds.
 Very few competitors in the world have completed this in any of the national competitions around the world.

 Calle has been featured on American Ninja Warrior in 2016, 2017, and 2018.
-Outside of the show. he was a national finalist in the National Ninja League (NNL) in 2017 and in 2018, placing 16th out of 228 competitors as the leading competitor from Florida this past year.
+Outside of the show. he was a national finalist in the National Ninja League (NNL) in 2017 and in 2018, placing 16th out of 228 competitors as the leading competitor from Florida in 2018.
 He was also a national finalist in the Ultimate Ninja Athlete Association (UNAA) in 2016 and in 2017 placing 34th out of 150 competitors.
 He is scheduled to compete in the UNAA National Finals again in July 2018.

 At the qualifying levels he’s had further successes.
 In the National Ninja League, Calle’s finished 3rd, 4th, 5th (twice) and 6th in qualifiers.
 He has placed even better in the Ultimate Ninja Athlete Association, where he’s had three 1st and 2nd place regional qualifier finishes and seven 1st place and three 2nd place area qualifier finishes.